Selling Your Land to a Developer: A Strategic Pricing Specialist's Guide for Landowners

 Contracts and Agreements

-The contract is not just a template; it's a customized tool for risk allocation and commitment.
+The contract is not just a template pulled from an online form bank; it's a customized tool for risk allocation and commitment that should be negotiated clause by clause with your specific property and transaction in mind.

 Types of Contracts in Land Sales